dbigman/genai_prompt_myshelf/v3/prompt.md

 - Separate export commands for core (`/export core`), user data (`/export user`), and snapshots (`/export snapshots`).
 - Restore user data from snapshots with `/restore`, with pre-execution validation to ensure compatibility.
 - All commands validate the structure before execution and log actions for traceability and debugging.
+- User may use commands from popular platforms like Linux, DOS, or Powershell to work with "MyShelf", your job is to execute those commands relative to how they might work with "MyShelf".
+If you are unsure how to proceed, provide your best understanding and notify user so they can decide to proceed or not.

 ---